 The gift that keeps on giving

 The benefits that come with the combination of bioscouring and desizing make great changes to the pre-treatment process.
-First of all, you can scour the fibres with less water and at lower temperatures, and desize them at the same time, making you save out on water, time and energy.
-As bioscouring is a natural way of cotton fibre treatment, the waste water is better biodegradable, so that it can be used for other purposes without harming the environment.
+First of all, you can scour the fibres with less water and at lower temperatures, and desize them at the same time.
+This makes you save out on water, time and energy.
+As bioscouring is a natural way of cotton fibre treatment, the waste water is better biodegradable.
+This way it can be used for other purposes without harming the environment.
 Additionally, the enzymes you use during the scouring stage enable you to reduce the usage of chemicals in the bleaching stage, or to even eliminate this stage if you work with dark shaded fabrics.
-Additionally, bioscouring causes no damage to the fibres whatsoever, so that you end up with higher quality textiles while using less resources.
+Additionally, bioscouring causes no damage to the fibres whatsoever.
+As a result, you end up with higher quality textiles while using less resources.

 The TANATEX touch

 TANATEX experts took bioscouring as their starting point and used the technology in a new way.
-With TANA®ZYM NCP, they created an enzymatic desizing and bioscouring application that is suitable for all common processes in the textile industry.
+With TANA®ZYM NCP, they created an enzymatic desizing and bioscouring application.
+This application is suitable for all common processes in the textile industry.
 TANA®ZYM NCP offers a mild enzyme treatment, providing woven fabrics with an outstanding surface optic and soft feel.
-It optimises tensile strength and reduces weight loss, two important features that are decisive when you want to reach high quality fabrics.
-And as TANA®ZYM NCP comes with non-corrosive conditions for equipment and workers, it also creates a safer and healthier working environment.
+It optimises tensile strength and reduces weight loss.
+This are two important features that are decisive when you want to reach high quality fabrics.
+As TANA®ZYM NCP comes with non-corrosive conditions for equipment and workers, it also creates a safer and healthier working environment.

 That sounds promising, but let’s have a look at some hard numbers.
 How much water did our customer save out on?
 In what ways did TANA®ZYM NCP make an actual difference to the quality of the output and the production process?
 Before starting the bioscouring experiment, TANATEX experts carried out a base line experiment to assess water consumption, usage of chemicals and working safety.
 They then made the transition towards bioscouring, by fine-tuning TANA®ZYM NCP on existing machines and resources of the customer.
 Their work resulted in the following numbers: